festusmaithyakcau/DATA-ENGINEERING/BSD_ML_UNIT/README.md

 ## Acknowledgements :pray:

-All work contained in this project was completed as part of the curriculum for the Bachelors Degree in Software Development at KCA UNIVERSITY (DATA ENGINEERING SECTOR).For more information, visit
+All work contained in this project was completed as part of the curriculum for the Bachelors Degree in Software Development at KCA UNIVERSITY (MACHINE LEARNING).For more information, visit
 [this link](https://www.kcau.ac.ke/).

 <p align="center">